 When it comes to cell phone network coverage that’s one area where Manipur is surely ahead of most other states in India.
 The 4G network even at the Indo-Myanmar border was flawless.
 Only thing make sure you have either BSNL, Airtel or Jio connectivity while heading to Manipur.

 The cuisine in Manipur is dominated with rice.
 Here they have rice even for breakfast.
 Manipuris are big-time fish eaters and along with rice, it’s a part of their daily diet.
 The fish is from Loktak Lake and can be found all across the state.

 Manipuri is the official language spoken around the state along with English.
 You’ll find more people in Manipur who understand English better than Hindi.
 Manipuri is a trade language which is a mix of Tibetan and Burmese.

-An important thing to keep in mind while travelling to Manipur is that considering its geographical location.
-The state has a very early sunrise and sunset time.
+An important thing to keep in mind while travelling to Manipur is considering its geographical location, the state has a very early sunrise and sunset time.
 So be prepared to start and end to your day.

 Manipur is one of the last existing places in our country where you will experience real wanderlust.
-Its actually funny that a place with such natural beauty hasn’t see the potential in tourism.
+It’s actually funny that a place with such natural beauty hasn’t seen the potential in tourism.
 It’s not every day that you get to live on a floating island and cross over to another country on foot all that in a span of just a week.

 If Manipur is not on your bucket list, it should be added.
 A week-long trip is more than enough to explore the entire state.